RichardMidnight/diskutil/README.md

 # diskutil
 Disk Utility for Linux

-Simplify disk management in linux.
+Simplifies disk management in linux.
 It is modeled off apple's diskutil.

 NOTE, THIS IS IN DEVELOPMENT.
 USE AT YOUR OWN RISK!!